 Dissertation Chair: Dan Cornfield

-Research Interests: Urban and Community Sociology; Art and Culture; Stratification; Theory; Race and Ethnicity; Research Methods; Work and Occupations; Public Policy
+Research Interests: Urbanization and Community; Art and Culture; Stratification; Theory; Race and Ethnicity; Work and Occupations; Public Policy

-This study has generated findings that promise to build urban and cultural theory in interesting new ways.
-First, it complicates existing center/periphery models of cultural production and extends a Bourdieuian field perspective by inductively deriving a typology of cities as positions in a global field.
-Contemporary artists operate in a reputational field that generates local as well as global stakes and rewards.
-In this multi-level field, cities vary by the institutional resources that sustain artistic careers, but also by the place-based symbolic credits that legitimate them.
-Second, I find that off-center artists’ careers are uniquely translocal.
+This study extends a Bourdieuian field perspective to contemporary conditions, arguing that artistic careers are dually embedded in local scenes and a global field.
+I complicate existing center/periphery models of cultural production by inductively deriving a typology of cities as dynamic positions, relative to each other.
+Cities vary by the institutional and social resources that sustain artistic careers, but also by the place-based symbolic credits that legitimate them.
+Off-center artists’ careers are also uniquely translocal.
 Because off-center cities cannot sustain many careers alone, most artists have to struggle to accumulate recognition both within and beyond the city in which they live.
-Finally, one way they can do so is by working to draw attention to their city as a legitimate site of artistic production, recognizable to outside observers and gatekeepers.
-As such, places are symbolic resources, and they are also moving targets in this reputational field.
-These findings challenge existing understandings of art worlds and cultural fields by demonstrating how practical agents generate and respond to urban/spatial divisions.
-This study also specifies a field-generated mechanism of place differentiation, and challenges assumptions about why art scenes matter for contemporary urban branding and development strategies.
+One way they can do so is by working to draw attention to their city as a legitimate site of artistic production, recognizable to outside observers and gatekeepers.
+As such, places are symbolic resources, and they are moving targets in this global, reputational field.

 Dissertation Title: Playing Catch-Up: Legalization and the Labor Market Trajectories of Unauthorized Latin American Immigrants